RR Donnelley: Lakeside Press Apprentice School and labor relations

 In 1908 T.E.
-Donnelley, son of the founder, opened the Lakeside Press Apprentice School.
+Donnelley, son of the founder, opened the Lakeside Press Apprentice School, to professionalize its workforce and ensure high-quality craftsmanship.
+This initiative was among the earliest structured industrial training programs.
 Donnelley, a Yale graduate and a trustee of the University of Chicago, felt that the recent revival of the ancient practice of apprenticeship was unsatisfactory because unions dominated the rules.
 He was determined to open a program modeled on the apprentice training program at the Chaix Printing Company in Paris, France, which combined instruction and practical experience.
 "The whole plant", in the words of one official description, "is the laboratory of the school" The inscription for the 1913 handbook for apprentices stated that "The employer should realize that engaging an apprentice is a much more important task than hiring a journeyman."

 The company was one of many which at the time offered apprenticeship courses of this type, ranging from the American Bridge Company and the American Locomotive Company to the Winchester Repeating Arms Company.

 In the early years, 90 percent of the company's executives and supervisors were graduates of the Apprentice Training School and were either college graduates who had gone through a training program or had come up through the ranks.
 The firm's turnover remained low.
 As Chicago became home to a northward migration of blacks, the workforce became stratified as non-whites found it hard to attain management positions.
 Racial tensions in the 1960s further weakened the company's ability to meet technological challenges and global competition.
 Declining fortunes led to layoffs and contention, and the school closed in 1993.